Raymond Arrieta: Career as a comedian

 In 1988, Arrieta already had his own radio show and was also participating in Telemundo's "Estudio Alegre" (Happy Studio);"El Show del Medio Día" (The Noon Show) for WAPA among others.
 He landed a role in the Spanish version of the play "The Diary of Anne Frank".

 In 1991, Arrieta went to Mexico where he participated in the play "Mama ama el Rock" (Mother loves Rock) with Mexican stars Angelica María and Angélica Vale.
 In 1995, he replaced George Ortuzar as the host of Lente Loco (Crazy Lens), a Candid Camera-style show, co-hosting with Cuban model Odalys García.

+In 1971, the Public Service Commission of Puerto Rico granted the first license to transmit through the cable format to Cable Television Corporation of Puerto Rico.
+The first attempt failed to become established and in 1977, the corporation was acquired by Cable TV of Greater San Juan.
+Other companies followed and around 200,000 clients held the basic programming by 1988.
+The local figures, feeling threatened by the new medium and assuming that cable programming was unavailable to the uneducated, decided to change its programming to include more sexual content and lowbrow comedies in order to comfort to stereotypes.
+Following the first attempt by Sunshine Logroño's Sunshine Café which received the support if advertisers shows like Raymond Arrieta's ¡Que Vacilón! and El show de Raymond followed the same pattern.

-Later in the nineties, he had his own show "Que Vacilón" which aired in prime time through WAPA.
+¡Qué Vacilón! aired in prime time through WAPA.
 In this comedy show of sketches and stand-ups, he brought to life, along with other local talents, which also included Rene Monclova, Jorge Castro, and Tita Guerrero, a bunch of peculiar characters who gained immense popularity in the Puerto Rican pop culture, like the clown Trompetilla, a grumpy clown with a kind of fraudulent circus; and Andresito a kind of Dennis the Menace little boy.
 Many consider this period to be the peak of his career.
+Towards the end of 1993, ¡Qué Vacilón! moved No te duermas to the second place in prime time ratings.

 Arrieta had his own weekly TV show in Puerto Rico called "El Show de Raymond".
 Which was transmitted through Televicentro and WAPA TV.
 In 2007 he switched to Telemundo and WKAQ-TV, where he currently stars in his own daytime daily show, "Día a Día con Raymond y Dagmar".
 Puerto Rican comedian, José Miguel Agrelot once said, that Raymond Arrieta was the greatest comedian of the "new" generation.
+On February 3, 1997, he participated in Los 75 años de don Tommy, a special dedicated to Tommy Muñiz's career.

 In 2014, Raymond returned to comedy television with the WKAQ-TV sketch comedy "Raymond y sus Amigos", which also reunites him with "Que Vacilon" cast members Monclova and Castro.